Colourful Northern India

 *While you might see other visitors to the Amber Fort arrive by elephant, Live the Journey has made a decision not to use this form of transport and our guests will be transferred by jeep or similar up to the fort or may take a leisurely walk.

-O/N Ramada by Wyndham including breakfast, lunch and dinner.
+O/N Hotel Ramada or similar including breakfast, lunch and dinner.

 DAY 08: BHARATPUR – AGRA

-En route to Agra, we visit Fatehpur Sikri, former imperial capital of the great Mughal emperor Akbar.
+Today we make our way to Agra, visiting Fatehpur Sikri en route.
+This was the former imperial capital of the great Mughal emperor Akbar.
 Built between 1569 and 1585, it has been deserted for more than four centuries, abandoned in 1600 due to a meagre supply of water.

 About Agra